Three U.S. troops wounded in renewed rocket attacks on Iraq's Taji base

 Iraq's Joint Operations Command said 33 Katyusha rockets were launched near a section of the Taji base which houses U.S.-led coalition troops.
 It said the military found seven rocket launchers and 24 unused rockets in the nearby Abu Izam area.

 The Iraqi military said several Iraqi air defence servicemen were critically wounded.
-One U.S. official, speaking to Reuters on condition of anonymity, said three American troops were wounded but did not comment on the severity of their injuries.
+Two of the three wounded U.S. troops are seriously injured and are being treated at a military hospital in Baghdad, the Pentagon said.

-The U.S.-led coalition said in a statement that there were three injuries but did not disclose the nationalities of those injured.
+Pentagon spokesman Jonathan Hoffman declined to speculate on potential U.S. responses but, in a statement, cited Defense Secretary Mark Esper's warning last week: "You cannot attack and wound American Service Members and get away with it, we will hold them to account."

 The rocket attacks came less than two days after the United States launched retaliatory air strikes at facilities in Iraq that the Pentagon linked to the Iran-backed Kataib Hezbollah militia, which it blamed for Wednesday's attack on Taji.